The Rugby Roundtable

 On the other side Rocky Elsom returns for the Criminals and that might be all they need to spark a much needed revival so late in the piece.
 Robbie needs a win, the Crooked nation demands a win, but the biggest winners of a Crooked win will be the FoxSports Commentary team…

-Good Journey My People.
+Good Journey My People. by PAH

 August 11, 2009, 7:18 am